-DIGITAL VIDEO PRODUCTION for LAB Science 2.5 periods Year 2.5 credits GRADES 10-12 Student must be concurrently enrolled in a lab science course.
+DIGITAL VIDEO PRODUCTION for LAB Science 3.0 periods Year 3.0 credits GRADES 9-12

+Student must be concurrently enrolled in an accelerated, honors or A.P.
+LAB science course.

 Digital Video Production will allow students to plan, shoot and edit video from script to screen.
 A hands-on experience will include a working knowledge of computers digital editing programs, digital cameras (still and motion), storyboarding, photo manipulation, and audio devises.
 The focus of the course will be on script writing, storyboarding, shot composition, lighting techniques, sound recording techniques and editing for a final project.
 Each student will have the opportunity to produce his or her own edited video.